StackMCP

 Author: Microsoft | Tools: 20 | Setup: Zero-config (npx)

 Playwright MCP is the most capable browser automation server available.
-Built by Microsoft on top of the Playwright testing framework, it gives your AI assistant direct control over a real browser -- Chrome, Firefox, or WebKit.
-That means your assistant can navigate to pages, click buttons, fill out forms, take screenshots, and read accessibility snapshots, all within your coding session.
+Built on top of the Playwright testing framework, it gives your AI assistant direct control over a real browser -- Chrome, Firefox, or WebKit.
+The key distinction from older tools: it works with accessibility snapshots rather than screenshots, making interactions far more reliable.

 Configuration